 - Updating XML Sitemaps: the sitemap also needs to be updated and recorded in the Webmaster Tool.

-- Checking external and internal links: Even though 301 redirects may prevent corrupted links, all internal links should still be changed after converting to the HTTPS protocol.
+- Checking external and internal links: Even though 301 redirects may prevent corrupted links, all internal links should still be changed after migrating to the HTTPS protocol.
 Depending on how the content is added to the CMS, carrying out this step manually may be an unavoidable chore.
 For external links, it’s best to adjust the most important links (e.g. those with significant page authority) to the new HTTPS address.

 How are sites inspected for valid certificates?